 1. Water Heater

 If you’ve recently had gas boiler installation, then you know it will last anywhere from eight to twelve years.
 So, as this system grows older, it’s a clever idea to monitor it for problems.
 One easy way to do this is to listen for any strange noises.
 Popping, gurgling or banging are all noises to be concerned about.
 A growing layer of mineral deposits inside a water heater tank can keep the water from heating properly.
 These sounds are made as a water heater struggles to do its work against the layer of mineral deposits.
 Cloudy water is another sign the water heater needs repair or replacement.
 Also, be on the lookout for rusty connections around the system.
+There may be some small issues you can fix on your own.
+If all else fails, contact Hillsboro water heater repair to get the professional help you will need.

 A toilet that is constantly running needs to be checked by a plumber.
 A constantly running toilet is not only annoying, it is wasting water and driving up your water bill.